 As far as it goes I think the Italians are the bosses of festive food.
 Nothing beats a lavish spread of wafer thin parma ham and melon, olives and antipasti, a main of slow cooked osso bucco with risotto, followed by doorstop hunks of pillowy panetonne.

 One of my favourite recipes around the holiday time to eat and make is biscotti.
-The classic Italian biscuit made with almonds and egg whites.
+The classic Italian biscuit made with almonds and eggs.
 Easy to do, it lasts longer in tupperware than cake and unlike make other sweet treats, it is light and perfectly healthy.
 I often make a big batch around the festive period to share with family and win over the neighbours.

 If you want to make the recipe gluten free, you can, a white gluten free flour blend works perfectly well in place of normal white flour.
 I would however recommend adding a pinch of xanthum gum, to improve the overall crumb.

 Classic Italian Biscotti Recipe

 The key to successful biscotti is getting the biscuits to dry out enough after you add them back to the oven that they last in tupperware for at least a week.